lukemassa/landgrab/README.md

 ## Usage

+1. `git clone git@github.com:lukemassa/landgrab.git`
+2. `cd landgrab`
-Run `./landgrab -h` and follow the instructions.
+3. `./landgrab -h` and follow the instructions.

 If go is not installed, it will recommend you do that.